 The speckled trout is found in coastal water throughout the Gulf of Mexico to Cape Cod.

-Most trout caught are 2 lbs or less, though there are plenty of fish caught in the 4-8 lb range.
-Fish larger than 8 lbs considered 'gators' and the world record is 17 lbs 7oz.
+Most trout caught are 2 lbs or less, though there are plenty of fish caught in the 4-8 lb. range.
+Fish larger than 8 lbs are considered "gators," and the world record is 17 lbs.
+7 oz.

 Speckled trout live in coastal waters, bays, bayous, and estuary environments.
-They can tolerate both low- and highsalinity waters.
-During warmer months, speckled trout congregate near sea grass beds, dock pilings, bridge pilings, and sand bars.
-Younger, smaller fish are more likely to be found in marshes and other protected areas, while larger fish seem to prefer open sea grass beds and docks.
-In winter months trout migrate to deeper waters, and will make occasional forays onto grass flats on warmer days.
+They can tolerate both low- and high-salinity water.
+During warmer months, speckled trout congregate near seagrass beds, dock pilings, bridge pilings, and sand bars.
+Younger, smaller fish are more likely to be found in marshes and other protected areas, while larger fish seem to prefer open seagrass beds and docks.
+In the winter months trout migrate to deeper waters and will make occasional forays onto grass flats on warmer days.

-Speckled trout are primarily an ambush predator, and thus like to hang out in and around structure.
-Downstream of a bridge, points, grassbeds, and docks are favorite spots.
+Speckled trout are primarily ambush predators, and thus like to hang out in and around structures.
+Downstream of a bridge, points, grass beds, and docks are favorite spots.
 When fishing a grass flat look for cuts and channels that lead out to deeper water and you will find the trout.

 Nighttime fishing for speckled trout is fairly simple-lighted docks are key.
 If the dock doesn't hold bait, it likely won't hold trout either.
 Conversely just because a dock has a lot of bait doesn't mean it will have trout.
 As mentioned earlier, trout seem to prefer blue/green lights over white lights and the larger fish tend to hang out right on the edge of the shadow line.